canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 ---
 layout: post
-title: My Visual Studio Setup, sharpening the axe
+title: My Visual Studio 2019 setup (theme, settings, extensions)
 description: Visual Studio 2019 is out.
 These are my settings, layout and extensions
 tags: productivity visualstudio
 ---

 Visual Studio 2019 is out!
 Either you installed it from scratch or you updated from a previous version, it's time to sharpen your axe!
 Or maybe, you came back from your vacations and the IT team decided to uninstall previous versions of Visual Studio, leaving the new one without any of your customizations. _This is a true story, it happened to a friend of a friend of mine._

-This Visual Studio setup is heavily inspired by [De-Cruft Visual Studio](	https://jackmott.github.io/programming/tools/editor/ide/visual/studio/2016/07/11/decruft-visual-studio.html).
+My Visual Studio setup is heavily inspired by [De-Cruft Visual Studio](https://jackmott.github.io/programming/tools/editor/ide/visual/studio/2016/07/11/decruft-visual-studio.html).
 It aims to leave more space to the text editor.
-Here it is:
+Here are the settings and extensions I use:

 ## Settings